jcaip/jcaip.github.io/projects.md

 permalink: /projects/
 ---

-Here's some cool side project's I've worked on broken down by subject.
+Here's some cool side projects I've worked on broken down by subject.

 ## Artificial Intelligence
 #### [Genetic Algorithms](\Genetic-Algorithm) Finding an expression that evaluates to a number